US suspects three unidentified objects it shot down were 'benign'

 The objects may be "tied to commercial or research entities and therefore benign", spokesman John Kirby said.

-US and Canadian officials have not yet located or recovered any wreckage from the three downed aircrafts.
+US and Canadian officials have not yet located or recovered any wreckage from the three downed aircraft.

 Beijing earlier accused the US of "a trigger-happy overreaction".